 Are you a singer who really wants to get better at singing riffs?
-A riff (sometimes called ‘run’) is a pattern of descending or ascending notes on one syllable at rapid pace.
-Riffs have their origin in gospel and jazz and can be found in R&B, country, rock, dance, pop and even more recently contemporary musical theatre.
+A riff (sometimes called ‘run’) is a stylistic pattern of descending or ascending notes on one syllable at a rapid pace.
+Riffs in contemporary music have their origin in gospel and jazz and can be found in the genres of R&B, country, rock, dance, pop and even more recently contemporary musical theatre.
 Find an easy and short riff pattern to start and follow these tips:

 Step 1: Pick an easy riff with not too many notes, from a song you like.
 Play the riff on piano or guitar to make sure you have all the right notes.
 Or simply ‘break it down’ listening to it in smaller sections.
 Count how many notes there are.